ROCm/AMDMIGraphX/examples/python_nfnet_inference/README.md

 # NFNet Inference with MIGraphX

 ## NFNet
 NFNet: Normalizer-Free Nets.
 An image recognition model that can be trained without batch normalization layers.
-It instead uses gradient clipping algorithm to provide same affects of BatchNorm, such as training stability.
+It instead uses gradient clipping algorithm to provide same affects of BatchNorm.

 <ins>**Summary:**</ins>
 - SOTA on ImageNet (86.5% top-1 w/o extra data)